Updated: Aug 25

 And then it was his turn.
 While squeezing his hug a bit harder, he said: “Yes, you’re a hypocrite.
 And you don’t give yourself enough credit for all you’re doing right now for your sons.
-Look how happy Wesley is and look how plump and healthy Zach is.
+Look how happy Wesley is and look at how plump and healthy Zach is.
 You’re sexy as hell.”

 Yes, I know, he’s absolutely amazing.
 And I’d guess that your significant other thinks the same way about you!
 We are really our own worst critics, aren’t we?
 No matter how we see ourselves, those that love us see us for exactly how beautiful we all are.

-So the moral of this story is that everyone is susceptible to moments of weakness and insecurity - even the ones whose jobs is to prevent these feelings in others.
-Another takeaway is to remember what your body has been through, and that we all need to be fair to it in how much time we give it to recover and heal.
-Pregnancy and birth are a traumatic events, and most doctors will agree that it takes at least a year for us to fully recover from it.
+So the moral of this story is that everyone is susceptible to moments of weakness and insecurity - even the ones whose jobs are to prevent these feelings in others.
+Another takeaway is to remember what your body has been through and that we all need to be fair to it in how much time we give it to recover and heal.
+Pregnancy and birth are traumatic events, and most doctors will agree that it takes at least a year for us to fully recover from it.
 Six weeks is only about 1/10 of that.

 Be fair to yourself and to your bodies.
 Now go out there and love on those babies your amazing bodies created!!!